 Customer Success with Jitterbit in CRM ERP Integrations

-SAP is a popular ERP system and many Jitterbit customers have successfully integrated SAP with their CRMs.
-Our customers have been able to:
+SAP is a popular ERP system; many Jitterbit customers have successfully integrated SAP with their CRMs, enabling them to:

 - Gather better, actionable insights on customers